Edoardo27/youtube_analysis/README.md

 # <ins>YouTube Analysis</ins>
-Personal project in which I analyzed YouTube data.
+Personal project in which I analyze data from YouTube.
 The project's Jupyter Notebook is uploaded above.

 **<ins>Language</ins>**: *Python*